onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/create-resource-type-via-api.md

 - linked to a person who has the `Add/edit/delete resources and resource types` permission on the root group.
 The root group is the top-level group.
 - a machine token with `write` scope.
 For more information about machine tokens see [non personal requests](non-personal-requests.md)

 You can link a resource type to a policy.
 If you do that, you can only assign resources of that type to groups/members if they also have this policy assigned.
 In that sense, a policy on a resource type acts as a filter to whom resources of this type will be available.
 If you create a resource type without a linked policy id, then all resources of this type will be available to all groups and members.

 To create a resource type a POST request must be sent to `https://dabp.onegini.com/delegation/api/v2/resource-types` with a proper request body
 ```
 {
     "name": "Life portfolio type",
-    "policyId": <policy id needed to access resources of this type [optional]>
+    "policyId": <policy id needed to access resources of this type [optional]>,
-    "availablePrivileges": ["read", "update"]
+    "availablePrivileges": ["read", "update"],
+    "multiValue": <true|false Information if multiple resources of this type can be assigned to single member of the group [optional]>
 }
 ```